Odisha registers 1,385 new coronavirus cases, 14 fresh fatalities

 -

-Fourteen fresh fatalities pushed the state's coronavirus death toll to 1,378, he said.
+Fourteen fresh fatalities pushed the state's coronavirus toll to 1,378, he said.

+The state also registered recovery of as many as 1460 patients taking the total number of COVID-19 cured persons to 2,83,533, which is 95.37 per cent of the case load.

+The case fatality ratio (CFR) stands at 0.46 in Odisha, he said.

 As many as 798 new cases were reported in quarantine centres, while 587 fresh infections were detected during contact tracing, the official said.